|

 Regal Seating Stage

-Keep surrounding tables simpler so the stage remains the visual anchor of the entire reception for guests throughout the night event.
+Keep the surrounding tables simpler so this stage remains the visual anchor instead of competing with fifty other focal points throughout the space.

 @uniq_event_decor